 Candidates are assessed through an examination at the end of the second year.
-They will sit either Core or Extended papers for Reading, Writing and Listening.
-All candidates will participate in the Speaking component which will be endorsed separately.
+They will sit the Extended papers for Reading, Writing and Listening.
+All candidates are encouraged to complete the three papers below.
 The papers are weighted as follows:

-Paper 1 (Reading and Writing) Core
+Paper 1 (Reading and Writing)